 International clinical training has included university programs in Germany, Korea, Japan, and Scandinavia.
-John Mondanaro is the Clinical Director of the internship program.
+Kristen Stewart is the Clinical Director of the internship program.
 Dr. Joanne Loewy is affiliated with Hahnemann Creative Arts in Therapy Program at Drexel University and with New York University Masters in Music Therapy.

 International Training Institute

 Training is available during the months of July and August.
 Prospective International fellows should email email@example.com to apply.
 The training includes a fee of $500 per week.

 Orientation & Observation

 The Louis Armstrong Department of Music Therapy provides a monthly training/observation orientation to help professionals and students learn and train in music therapy and, specifically, its use in a medical context.
 In particular, we demonstrate how we implement music psychotherapy in a variety of medical settings at Mount Sinai Beth Israel.

 This training/observation enables you to have the opportunity to observe and also have some hands-on experiential time.
 Included in the two-day experiences are selected videos, orientation to various tracks of our programs including assessment, pain, sedation, palliative care, asthma, COPD, and cardiac medical music therapy experiences within the hospital and inpatient and outpatient programs as well.
 The training includes packets with articles and extras about music therapy in this domain.